-There’s no doubt about it: cleaning up after Thanksgiving dinner is the worst part of Thanksgiving dinner.
-You’ve worked hard to prepare a delicious meal for the family, cleaned the house from top to bottom, and now you have to spend hours clearing up, washing dishes, and trying to get your home in order again.
-But here’s the thing: you don’t have to spend hours on it.
-These genius speed-cleaning tips will ease the stress of Thanksgiving cleaning — and put the joy back into hosting Thanksgiving dinner.
+There’s no doubt about it: cleaning up after Thanksgiving dinner is the worst part of the whole feast.
+You’ve worked hard to prepare a delicious meal for the family, cleaned the house from top to bottom, and now you have to spend hours washing dishes and trying to get your home in order again.
+But here’s the thing: You don’t have to spend hours on it.
+These genius speed-cleaning tips will ease the stress of Thanksgiving cleaning — and put the joy back into hosting the holiday dinner.

 Before Thanksgiving: Prep for Faster Cleanup Later

 The more prep you do in advance, the greater chance you have of a quick clean when the festivities are over.
 Make a Thanksgiving to-do list, including everything you need to do before, during, and after Thanksgiving.
 To make the entire occasion less overwhelming, Leanne Stapf, Vice President of Operations at The Cleaning Authority, recommends preparing a cooking and heating schedule ahead of time, working backward from the time you want to have the meal ready.

 As part of getting ready for Thanksgiving, Clorox cleaning expert Mary Gagliardi recommends cleaning out and sanitizing your refrigerator the week before.
 “Use up or get rid of as much stuff as you can so you’ll have more storage space for the ingredients (especially the turkey) you buy in advance, as well as the leftovers you’ll have after,” she says.
 “On Thanksgiving Eve, sanitize your sink area and countertops, and make sure to run and empty the dishwasher.”